 - Mitsuba – This is a Japanese herb with a nice vegetal flavor somewhere between cedar, carrot leaves, and celery.
 It’s a nice fresh contrast to the earthy Takikomi Gohan, but scallions or other chopped herbs will work if you can’t find it.

 The first thing you want to do is rehydrate the shiitake mushrooms in cold water.
 This will take anywhere from 30 minutes to a few hours, depending on the size of your mushrooms.
 You can also speed this up to about 10 minutes by using boiling water.

-Once the shiitake has rehydrated, squeeze them with your hand to remove any excess water and set both the mushrooms and soaking liquid aside.
+Once the shiitake has rehydrated, squeeze them with your hand to remove any excess water and then trim off the tough stems.
+Slice the caps up and and set both the shiitake mushrooms and soaking liquid aside.

 Put the rice in a strainer and rinse them under cold water while agitating the rice with your hand until the water runs mostly clear.
 Shake the rice to drain it well and then transfer it to a deep, heavy-bottomed pot.

 Measure 1 3/4 cups of the shiitake soaking liquid into the rice, being careful not to get the grit at the bottom of the bowl into the rice.
 Then let the rice soak for at least 30 minutes.

 Heat a frying pan over medium heat, and then add the vegetable oil and the mushrooms and veggies.
 Stir-fry until everything has halved in volume and the veggies have started to wilt.